Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Being diagnosed with a rare type of cancer

-Having several treatment options
+Having several treatment choices

 Not being able to see a cancer expert